 A MIRACLE HAPPENED WHEN THE TEMPLE WAS REDEDICATED

 Tradition states that only one-day’s supply of oil was found for the Temple Menorah.
-The menorah was relighted using the oil on hand.
-The menorah continued to miraculously burn for a full eight days until more oil could be prepared.
+The menorah was relighted using the oil on hand and miraculously burned for a full eight days until more oil could be prepared.

 The celebration of Chanukah highlights not just the Miracle of the Oil, but more importantly, the ability of a few to restore the light of truth when darkness threatens to overwhelm.
 Chanukah demonstrates that the actions of devout individuals who are empowered by God can have lasting influence.